 Sean: Hmmmm.
 Interesting.
 Rusk is a frat boy date rapist right?

 Sean: Rusk is scarier to me than all the others, than Leatherface even, because he “passes.”

 Kristine: Well, exactly.
 Rusk has the best chance of getting away with doing horrid things to you and to others.
 Over and over again.

-Sean: As a woman in our culture, do you ever like…. worry about Rusk-types?
-And about your own vulnerability to them?
+Sean: As a woman in our culture, do you worry about Rusk-types?
+About your own vulnerability to them?

 Sean: Can you speak a bit about that?

-Kristine: I worry about it a lot less then I used to.
-I think it is more a general anxiety then specific moments of fear, but I know there have been times when I have been in an elevator or parking garage or wherever with a man and the thought occurs to me that if I am attacked I will have few options.
-I think for me the overarching desire is to tamp those fears down, to not let society scare me into not doing things I want to do, like be independent and go where I want when I want.
-I think, if anything, fighting against that has put me in situations that were probably not wise.
+Kristine: I worry about it a lot less than I used to.
+It is more a general anxiety than specific moments of fear, but there have been times when I’m in an elevator or parking garage or wherever with a strange man and the thought occurs to me that if I am attacked, I will have few options.
+My overarching desire is to tamp those fears down, to not let society scare me into not doing things I want to do, like be independent and go where I want when I want.
+If anything, fighting against that has put me in situations that were probably not wise.
 Do you worry about Ruskies?